PranjalJain24/DjangoArchitecture/README.md

 $ python manage.py runserver
 $ python manage.py startapp myapp
 ```
 This will start your project and the Django development server, a lightweight Web server written purely in Python and also your app inside the project.
+Go to link — http://127.0.0.1:8000/ You will find your server up and Running !!!

 A typical Django project structure will look like this:
 ```